Tax ID # 41-3190956

 CASH DONATIONS.
 EVERY PENNY COUNTS!

-We rely on the help and support of people like you.
+We rely on the financial support of people like you.
 Ohio Alley Cat Rescue does not receive funding from any government entity.
-There is no source of consistent funding, thus all of our funding is generated through fundraising, donations, and adoption fees.
+Our funding is generated through our fundraisers, donations, and adoption fees.
+We continue to explore new and innovative ways to raise funds for our cats at Ohio Alley Cat Rescue.

-Thank you for your cash donation.
+Thank you for your donation.
+We appreciate you.